 The best way to protect yourself against mosquitoes and ticks is to wear insect repellent.
 The CDC recommends using one that contains DEET, picaridin, oil of lemon eucalyptus or IR3535.
 Be sure if you are using sunscreen and bug spray at the same time, you use the sunscreen before the insect repellent.
 Some other ways to avoid mosquito and tick bites are:

 Some communities will get together to hire a professional to eliminate some of the mosquitoes from the neighborhood.
 While you can’t get rid of all of them, it can make a huge difference.
-You can also talk to a pest control professional about how to make your property less appealing to mosquitoes and ticks.
+You can also talk to a pest control professional about how to get rid of mosquitoes and ticks on your property.
 Call today for more information!

 What Action Pest Control Customers Are Saying

 “ Your PEST CONTROL deserves a ten star rating!!!!!”

 “ I wanted to tell you that we really enjoy having Jason as our technician.
 He is polite, professional and easy to talk to about any issues or concerns.
 Please give him a pat on the back from us for his good work.
 Thanks very much.”